| Common Vision

 spot in the middle of your field of vision), and distortion

 in vertical lines.
+Treatment: Although

 there is no cure, laser treatment can be effective in slowing